langchain-ai/langgraph/docs/docs/concepts/index.md

 **LangGraph Server**

 - [Application Structure](./application_structure.md): A LangGraph application consists of one or more graphs, a LangGraph API Configuration file (`langgraph.json`), a file that specifies dependencies, and environment variables.
-- [LangGraph Server's API](./api_server.md): The LangGraph Platform's Assistants API consists of a few core data models: Graphs, Assistants, Threads, Runs, and Cron Jobs.
+- [LangGraph Server's API](./api_server.md): The LangGraph Server API is an opinionated API for interacting with agentic applications that includes endpoints for interacting with `assistants`, `threads,
 - [Assistants](./assistants.md): Assistants are a way to save and manage different configurations of your LangGraph applications.
 - [Web-hooks](./web_hooks.md): Web-hooks allow your running LangGraph application to send data to external services on specific events.
 - [Cron Jobs](./cron_jobs.md): Cron jobs are a way to schedule tasks to run at specific times in your LangGraph application.